sstsimulator/sst-docs/docs/guides/files/basics_makefile.md

 ## Remarks

-This is intended to only give a general idea of what is required in a makefile for an SST Element.
+This is intended only to give a general idea of what is required in a makefile for an SST Element.
 This is not meant to be an introduction to makefiles in general.

 ## Syntax

 ### Overview
-Places where you will need to replace are in double brackets, example: [[some label]].
+Content you need to replace appears in double brackets - for example: [[some label]].

 ```makefile
 CXX=$(shell sst-config --CXX)